 On the first Thanksgiving, the pilgrims wore buckles, the Native Americans brought corn and everyone made merry until the sun went down.
 Right?
 That's not the most accurate portrayal of the historical event.

 Why do children don ridiculous costumes and bang down doors demanding candy once a year?
-Let's take a look at the ancient Celtic clans of Britain.
+And what do the ancient Celtic clans of Britain have to do with it?

 What do a man named Stingy Jack, the devil and a cross have to do with carving Halloween pumpkins?
 Everything, it turns out.
 This long-standing tradition is steeped in folklore and superstition.